mayfrost/guides/KERNEL.md

 And with ccache
 `make -j<X> CC="ccache gcc" <OTHER_FLAGS>`

-For compilation you have two options, __OPTION A__ is the easiest and is a single command. __OPTION B__ is here for teaching purposes.
+For compilation you have two options, __OPTION A__ is the easiest and is a single command. __OPTION B__ is here for didactic purposes.

 ### OPTION A: One command
 Compile and move everything to its place.
 The "__all__" flag makes modules AND the __bzImage__ at the same time (replaces "__bzImage__" and "__modules__" flags).